 - Including some of the top iron-rich foods in your diet on a regular basis is absolutely essential to maintaining healthy iron levels in your body.

-- Some of the ingredients on the iron-rich foods list include grass-fed beef, chicken, eggs and liver.
+- Some of the ingredients on the iron-rich foods list include liver, grass-fed beef and eggs.

-- There are also a variety of iron-rich foods for vegetarians as well, including leafy greens, beans, lentils, nuts and seeds.
+- There are also a variety of iron-rich foods for vegetarians as well, including leafy greens, beans, lentils and seeds.

 - Ideally, you should try to include 2–3 servings of these foods rich in iron daily to ensure that you’re getting enough iron in your diet.

-- However, if you suspect that you may have a deficiency, you should consult with your doctor to find a treatment plan that works for you.
+- However, if you suspect that you may have a deficiency, you should consult with your healthcare professional to find a treatment plan that works for you.